 Students who participate in this program accept that they have considered the relevant circumstances and agree that the University has no liability in relation to their decision.

-The China Industry Placement Program is scheduled to run in June and July 2022.
+The China Industry Placement Program is on hold for Winter 2022.

 Students will work full time for 6 weeks with their allocated host organisation in addition to completing the relevant assessment tasks associated with the respective unit of study during their non-working hours.
 Students will be supported by a leading academic from the Business School while undertaking their placement experience.
 The China Placement Program is targeted towards students with the required work visas and language skills to allow them to work with international organisations at their offices based in China.
 This program has a program fee in addition to the unit of study fee.
 Due to the high cost of accommodation in Shanghai, risk policy and management requirements, the University will arrange accommodation for students.
 The cost of the accommodation will be significantly subsidised by the Business School through a reduction in the required program fee.
 All participating students are required to stay in the accommodation organised by the University.